Behind the Scenes: Maximizing Male Fertility

 Maintaining Your Fertility

 The average male produces 40-300 million sperm per milliliter (mL) of semen.
 Low sperm counts are not considered a problem until they get as low as 20 million per mL, which is diagnosed as oligospermia.
 That may still sound like an enormous number, but statistics show that it is more difficult for couples to conceive at this level.

 Conception is difficult at low sperm levels, because even at full count, only a fraction of sperm survive the difficult journey from the vagina through the uterus to the fallopian tubes, where conception takes place.
 The sperm must be strong swimmers.
 A man can have a low sperm count but still successfully conceive if his sperm have good motility.

 Semen analysis can tell you the quantity and quality of your sperm.
-If your sperm count is critically low, a drug called clomiphene citrate, which stimulates testosterone production, can sometimes boost sperm creation.
+If your sperm count is critically low, certain medications may stimulate testosterone production and sometimes boost sperm creation.

 The temperature of the testicles is one of the most significant factors in fertility.
-Testicles do not produce sperm well at high temperatures.
-That is why nature, in its infinite wisdom, placed the testicles a few inches from the body.
-This keeps them cool.
-Men with undescended testicles have difficulties producing sperm.
+Testicles do not produce sperm well when the temperature is body temperature or higher.
+The placement of the testicles a few inches away from the body keeps them cooler than this.

 Other factors that can adversely affect fertility include: